Skip to main content

 • humor

-• “The new added voice lines are not funny or cool.”
+• “The newly added voice lines are not funny or cool.”

-• “However, they decided to add too many levels in the Xen part that really made it unfunny.”
+• “They added too many levels in the Xen part, which really made it unfunny.”

 • emotional